lingen/Panda_Mobile_Encrypt_OC/README.md

 ### Encrypt or decrypt string or data

-you can use ***OPEncryptUtil*** class for encrypt or decrypt for string or data,it's provider four methods :
+you can use ***OPEncryptUtil*** class for encrypt or decrypt for string or data,it provide four methods :

 ~~~objective-c
 + (NSString*)encryptString:(NSString*)string key:(NSString*)key;